raventid/es-airline-app/concerns.md

 - Event-sourcing and websockets or HTTP/2 push.
 How to do this?
 (I guess it should be straightforward because websockets and HTTP/2 are just transports and do not have any relation to materialized vies part or buisness logic part of an application)

+### Overall
+We can separate system into Reservation system (search fare, reserving seats) and Issuing system (issuing ticket, payment acquiring).
+They do not share event store.
+They are separate.
+But some services might be interested in both eventstreams.
+(For example analytics service)

+Or is it stupid idea or not to read from one event store, but to push event to another event store?

+Problem with this approach:
+The problem here is that order is a concept created from both (reservation and issuing).
+When order is updated by some event, where should I write this event?
+If flight departure time has changed, how should I change the order if I have two event stores?

 ### Flows

 1.